+The internal capital (solvency requirement) is calculated using an 8+ approach, where capital is reserved within the risk areas; credit risk, market risk, operational risk, other risks and supplements due to statutory requirements.
 The solvency requirement is calculated using the bank's risk profile, external factors and budget assumptions for the coming year, in addition to other factors such as increased provisions for poor and non-performing customers.

 The calculation of the bank's solvency requirement is based on a model developed by the Association of Local Banks (The Association of Local Banks, Savings Banks and Cooperative Banks in Denmark) and on guidelines on adequate capital base and solvency requirement for credit institutions issued by the Danish FSA.

 The model developed by the Association of Local Banks and the guidelines from the Danish FSA are both based on the 8+ approach (table 4), where the basis is a minimum requirement of 8% of the risk-weighted items (Pillar I).
 A supplement is added for risks and circumstances, which are not fully reflected in the calculation of the risk-weighted items.

-Through the use of the abovementioned model and the guidelines issued by the Danish FSA, the management considers the bank's calculated solvency requirement to be fair.
+Through the use of the abovementioned model and the guidelines issued by the Danish FSA, the bank considers the calculated solvency requirement to be fair.